medialab/xan/README.md

         List of top k most common counts returned by expression joined by a pipe character ('|') or by the provided separator.

+    - percentage(<expr>) -> number
+        Return the percentage of truthy values returned by expression.

     - quantile(<expr>,  p) -> number
         Return the desired quantile of numerical values.